 Use your new template to send progress invoices.
 If you send lots of progress invoices, we recommend using this as your new standard template for all invoices.

 - Select the arrow in the Action column next to the template, and then select Make default.

 If you only want to use this template for progress invoices, select Customise directly on the invoice form to change the template.

 The steps above only add estimate summaries to emailed invoices.
 To add them to printed invoices:

 - Go to the Sales menu and select the All Sales tab.

 - Find and open an invoice.

-- Select Customize.
-Then select the template with the customizations you made in "Step 1: Turn on progress invoicing and create an invoice template.”
+- Select Customise.
+Then select the template with the customisations you made in "Step 1: Turn on progress invoicing and create an invoice template.”

 - Select Print or Preview to review the layout.